 - When the pan is dry, use a cloth or paper towel to add some oil.
 Epicurious recommends shortening, lard, bacon grease, or vegetable oil.

 - Place back on the stove for 5-10 minutes, remove from heat and let it cool.

 - Using another paper towel or cloth, remove any excess oil or grease.

-Lodge Cast Iron also doesn’t recommend using lard unless you use your pan regularly.
+Lodge also doesn’t recommend using lard unless you use your pan regularly.
 It can become rancid if it sits too long unused.
 So that would be true of bacon grease as well.
 What do you think?